diegoroyo/mitransient/README.md

 }
 ```

-Additionally, the NLOS features were re-implemented from our publication [Non-line-of-sight transient rendering](https://doi.org/10.1016/j.cag.2022.07.003).
+Additionally, the NLOS features were implemented from our publication [Non-line-of-sight transient rendering](https://doi.org/10.1016/j.cag.2022.07.003).
 Please also consider citing us if you use them:

 ```bibtex
 @article{royo2022non,